gatsbyjs/gatsby/docs/docs/winning-over-engineering-leaders.md

 - **Performance and security** No one wants their product to be noticeably slow or the source of a major security vulnerability.
 Getting these two key features right can be complicated, even for experienced engineering teams.
 - **Flexibility and scalability** Managers want to pick tools that can grow with their user base and with their long-term product roadmap.
 They do not want to choose a technology that will limit their growth or risk having to start over if (and when) that tool proves to be too rigid.
 - **Not reinventing the wheel** While many managers appreciate and sympathize with their team's or colleagues' desire to try out cool new tech, they'd rather not spend valuable time and resources on a new thing when the job is already being done to their satisfaction.
 As the saying goes, "If it ain't broke, don't fix it."
-- **Helping their team work smarter** New tech is interesting to managers when it removes obstacles for their team, helps them be more effective, and/or reduces yak shaving.
-However, these benefits have to outweight the cost of integrating a new tool and/or re-implementing an existing product.
+- **Helping their team work smarter** New tech is interesting to managers when it removes obstacles for their team, helps them be more effective, and/or reduces [yak shaving](https://www.hanselman.com/blog/YakShavingDefinedIllGetThatDoneAsSoonAsIShaveThisYak.aspx).
+However, these benefits have to outweigh the cost of integrating a new tool and/or re-implementing an existing product.

 ## Basic Explanation